Education in the right place. Yours.

 Dr. Margie Baldwin — Business Development and Community Relations Manager

-Margie received a Bachelor's degree in Communications from Wayne State University.
+Margie Baldwin Margie received a Bachelor's degree in Communications from Wayne State University.
 She also holds a Master's in Communications from Wheaton College, a Master's in Educational Leadership from Saginaw Valley State University, a Master's in Advanced Leadership Studies from Indiana Wesleyan and obtained her doctorate (Ed.D.) from Indiana Wesleyan in Organizational Leadership.
+She has over 20 years of teaching and educational experience.
+As one of MSGCU’s certified financial counselors, she is passionate about helping people understand their finances and be wise financial stewards so they are in control of spending, saving, investing, and giving.

 Shannon McIntosh — Consumer Education Specialist